Culture.Connection. Yoga.

 The practice & benefits of Yoga enriched with the oldest living culture of the world.

-Yoga is not just a physical practice, but can be a path to inner peace, spiritual connection and
+Both culture & yoga can be the building of respectful reciprocal relationships.
+And a path to inner peace, spiritual connection and

 well-being.

-Our sessions combine breath work, meditation, and movement to help participants connect with their bodies, calm their minds, and cultivate a sense of inner peace.
+Our sessions combine First Nations knowledges, wisdoms, cultural and spiritual practices with Yoga philosophy & practices.
+Nura Yoga encourages self inquiry with breath work, meditation, and movement to help participants connect with their bodies, calm their minds, and cultivate a sense of inner peace.

-Whether you are a seasoned practitioner or brand new to yoga, we welcome you to join our community and discover the transformative power of this ancient practice.
+We welcome you to join our community to discover the transformative realms of both these ancient practice.

 Realign your spirit, connect with country, heal.